peteroupc/html3dutil/doc/MathUtil.md

 a new vector with the result.

-Linear RGB is linear because of its linear relationship of light emitted by a surface of the given color.
+Linear RGB is linear because of its linear relationship of light emitted by a surface of the specified color.

 #### Parameters